Save an Animal

 It Takes A Village Animal Rescue is a small 501(c)(3) rescue, founded October 28, 2014.
 Our rescue is not breed-specific.
 The founder, Cindi Moulson is helping where she can, hoping to make a difference in animals’ lives.
 It takes people like you to help her…it truly takes a village…

-All dogs age 6 months or older must be currently licensed with the State of Delaware.
+All dogs age 6 months or older must be licensed with the State they live in.
 We make sure our animals are vaccinated, micro-chipped, and spayed/neutered (over 6 months of age).

 Finding Pets a Home

-We save over 50 dogs and counting each year.
+We save over 390 dogs.
 With your help, we can save many more lives and give them the loving home they deserve.

 Spay & Neuter

 We pull dogs from down South to keep them from being euthanized.
-Our rescue will make sure that all the animals we rescue get spayed/neutered and micro chipped.
+We spay/neuter all age appropriate animals.